 The 50250 model of Honeywell air purifier acquires a cylindrical design, which allows 360 degree of air intake.
 This is a major plus point to air circulation, especially within limited rooms.
 To make sure that the performance is always maintained, Honeywell introduces the SurroundSeal technology to lock in the taken air and prevent it from leaking out of the compartment.

 This model can compete with the HPA300 if users are looking for a solution to their middle to large rooms, as the device is able to cover up to 400sq ft with a CADR rating of 250 cfm.
 The ACH level 5 will make sure that your room air is frequently replenished with fresh new air.

 Honeywell AirGenius 5

-- TOWER AIR PURIFIER – Help make the air in your home cleaner with the Honeywell HFD320 AirGenius 5.
-Recommended as an air purifier for large rooms (250 sq. feet), it helps capture up to 99.9% of airborne particles as small as 0.3 microns.*
+- TOWER AIR PURIFIER – The Honeywell HFD320 AirGenius 5 Air Purifier helps provide cleaner, fresher air.
+Recommended for large rooms (250 sq. ft.), it helps capture up to 99.9% of microscopic airborne particles.*